adscorp100/mdhomecarebuild/src/content/blog/home-care-package-changes-the-new-support-at-home-program.md

 It includes special pathways like the Restorative Care Pathway (up to 12 weeks, extra budget ~$6,000 for allied health) and the Assistive Technology and Home Modifications (AT-HM) Scheme (up to $15,000 for modifications, funding tiers from $500 to $15,000).

 ## Financial Contributions
 Contributions are means-tested based on the Age Pension, with exemptions for clinical services.
+For a detailed breakdown of costs, you can view the [Support at Home prices for 2025](/blog/support-at-home-prices-2025).
 Holders of the Commonwealth Seniors Health Card may pay less.
 The "No Worse Off Principle" ensures current recipients assessed by September 12, 2024, won't face higher costs and can access residential care under current fees.

 ## Accessing the Program
 Older Australians can apply through [My Aged Care](https://www.myagedcare.gov.au/help-at-home) online or by calling 1800 200 422.
 Assessments use the Single Assessment System, typically conducted at home.